cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 ![Screenshot]({{ site.url }}images/screenshots/screenshot_0.png)

-Yay, its mine first post and its first time I'm reversing or even hacking in Unreal Engine.
+Yay its my first post and this is my first time reversing or hacking in Unreal Engine.

-Today, I’ll talk little bit about how game reversing leaded me to [new upcoming recently announced classes \[0\]][0].
-(Notice: They only announced, so there no actually information about them).
+Today, I’ll talk little bit about how game reversing lead me to [new upcoming recently announced classes \[0\]][0].
+(Notice: They only just announced them, so there is no actual information about them).

-Right now I’m working at Bot for Lost Ark.
-Main reason is get advantage in PvP and don’t waste time on routine job like getting resources for healing potions.
+ight now I’m working on a bot for Lost Ark.
+The main reason is to get an advantage in PvP and not waste any time on routine jobs like getting resources for healing potions.

-Bot should go through level and collect all possible to get resources for us (We define it via menu which resources are needed for us).
+The bot should go through the level and collect all the possible obtainable resources.
+(We define it via a menu, which resources are needed)

-But I’ve run in to problem.
-I can’t get names of entities on the level.
+But I’ve run into a problem.
+I can’t get the names of the entities on the level.

-They have names defined by engine, like: “EFSkeletalMeshActor” + ID of entity of this class on current level, so final result for example are "EFSkeletalMeshActor_1" but it can be Mining/Lumbering/Herbalism resource.
+They have names defined by the engine, like: “EFSkeletalMeshActor” + ID of the entity of the class on the current level.
+So, the final result is; for example are “EFSkeletalMeshActor_1” but it could be Mining/Lumbering/Herbalism resources.

-We can’t handle gathering resources via bot because can’t distinguish real names of resources.
+We can’t handle gathering resources with the bot because it can’t distinguish the real names of resources.

-Its how they looks in the game:
+This is how they look in game:

 ![Screenshot]({{ site.url }}images/screenshots/Screenshot_4.jpg)

-So, I've started to reverse and trying to find their category or something what can help me.
+So, I’ve started to reverse it and trying to find their category or something that can help me.

-And found interesting things for upcoming update.
+I've found some interesting things for the upcoming update.

-There a data in the game which is responsible for players [class division \[1\]][1] and their sub-classes.
+There is data in the game which is responsible for players [class division \[1\]][1] and their sub-classes.

-(This enum is deprecated for some reason, [real enum \[2\]][2] is a lot of bigger and contains pre-defined types for future new sub-classes like: PLAYER_CLASS_SPECIALIST600     = 600)
+(This enum is deprecated for some reason, [real enum \[2\]][2] is much bigger and contains pre-defined types for future new sub-classes like: PLAYER_CLASS_SPECIALIST600 = 600)

 ~~~
 // Enum EFGame.EFConst.PlayerClassDeprecated